jcxsoftware-dev/delayed_consumer_hud/README.md

 One key design characteristic of this implementation is that changes to the provider would not trigger a redraw of the HUD's child widget.
 We use a stack and the only HUD is wrapped with a consumer.

+## Required Attributes

+* child - The child that will be rendered under the HUD.
+Typically you want this to be a Scaffold
+* showHud - Return true and the HUD widget will be shown or if there is a delayedStart defined then the timer will start.
+The timer will trigger showing the HUD widget.

-## Attributes
+## Optional Attributes

 * color - Define the overlay color that will cover the entire screen.
 Ideally this widget is the root widget of your page.
-* child - The child that will be rendered under the HUD.
-Typically you want this to be a Scaffold
 * hud - The widget that you will draw as the HUD.
 The simplest example would be to use CircularProgressIndicator()
 * delayedStart - Duration that the HUD will wait before you show it.
 If null, it starts automatically.
 Ideally, consider a duration of 250ms.
 * hudWidget - This is an alternative to the hud attribute.
 This is a callback that lets you generate a Widget using the various providers used.
 This gives you additional context in case the HUD is context aware.
-* showHud - Return true and the HUD widget will be shown or if there is a delayedStart defined then the timer will start.
-The timer will trigger showing the HUD widget.